 COUNTRY DESCRIPTION: Estonia is a stable democracy with an economy that is rebounding after facing sharp decline in 2008 and 2009.
 Tourist facilities in the capital, Tallinn, are comparable to those found in western European cities, but some amenities may be lacking in rural areas.
 In Tallinn, as well as in other locations frequented by tourists, many people can communicate in English.
 You can obtain additional information by reading the Department of State’s Fact Sheet on Estonia.

-SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or travel to Estonia, please take the time to tell our Embassy about your trip.
+SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live or visit Estonia, please take the time to tell our Embassy about your trip.
 If you enroll in the Smart Traveler Enrollment Program, we can keep you up to date with important safety and security announcements.
-It will also help your friends and family get in touch with you in an emergency.
+It will also help your friends and family get in touch with you in an event of an emergency.

-ENTRY / EXIT REQUIREMENTS FOR U.S. CITIZENS: Estonia is a party to the Schengen Agreement.
-This means that U.S. citizens may enter Estonia for up to 90 days within a
+ENTRY / EXIT REQUIREMENTS FOR U.S. CITIZENS: Estoniais a party to the Schengen Agreement.
+This means that U.S. citizens may enter Estonia for up to 90 days within a six-month

-six-month period for tourist or business purposes without a visa.
-Your passport should be valid for at least three months
+period for tourist or business purposes without a visa.
+Your passport should be valid for at least three months beyond the

-beyond the period of stay.
-You need to prove you have sufficient funds and a return airline ticket.
-For additional details
+period of stay.
+You need to prove that you have sufficient funds and a return airline ticket.
+For additional details about

-about travel into and within Schengen countries, please see our Schengen Fact Sheet.
-Your passport will be stamped (and the 90 days will begin) at your first stop in the Schengen Zone.
-The period of stay
+travel into and within Schengen countries, please see our Schengen Fact Sheet.
+Your passport will be stamped, and the 90 days will begin, at your first stop in the Schengen Zone.
+The period of stay does

 in Western and Central Europe, including most of Estonia’s neighboring countries (e.g., Lithuania, Latvia, Finland, Sweden,

-etc.) are members of the Schengen Zone as well.
-Accordingly, there is no mandatory immigration control when you travel between
+etc.) are members of the Schengen Zone.
+Accordingly, there is no mandatory immigration control when you travel between Estonia

-Estonia and these countries (and the 90-day period you are allowed to stay continues to run, even if you leave Estonia).
-You
+and these countries, and the 90-day period you are allowed to stay continues to run, even if you leave Estonia.
+You should

-should always have your passport with you, however, as each country has the right to conduct passport checks.
-Other countries
+always have your passport with you, however, as each country has the right to conduct passport checks.
+Other countries in

-If you would like to stay in Estonia (and the other countries in the Schengen Zone) longer than 90 days, you can apply for a longer-term visa from the Consulate General of Estonia in New York (telephone 212-883-0636) before you begin your trip.
+If you would like to stay in Estonia (alone or in conjunction with your stay in the other countries in the Schengen Zone) longer than 90 days within a six-month period, you can apply for a longer-term visa from the Consulate General of Estonia in New York (telephone 212-883-0636) before you begin your trip.
 You can find more information about visiting Estonia, including a list of all Estonian embassies and consulates worldwide, on the website of the Estonian Ministry of Foreign Affairs.
 Residency permits, visa extensions, and other rules applicable to foreigners visiting Estonia (such as students, temporary workers, etc.) are processed by the Estonian Citizenship and Migration Bureau, part of the Estonian Police & Border Guard Board.
-You can find comprehensive information on residency permits by visiting the Police & Border Guard’s website and clicking on “Services.”
+You can find information on residency permits by visiting the Police & Border Guard’s website and clicking on “Services.”
 You can also obtain additional information about Estonia from the Embassy of Estonia in Washington, DC (telephone 202-588-0101).